-- How a child understands and reacts to the death of someone close varies with age.
+- How your child or teen understands and reacts to the death of someone close varies with his or her age.

-- You can help a child cope with the loss by having several simple, direct conversations and encouraging the child to express his or her feelings in a healthy way.
+- You can help your child or teen cope with the loss by having several simple, direct conversations and encouraging your child to express his or her feelings in a healthy way.

-- Allow a child or adolescent to say goodbye in a way that makes him or her comfortable.
+- It is important to allow your child or teen to say goodbye in a way that makes him or her comfortable.

 Infants (birth to two years)